ptingiris/intel-ultrabook-2013/README.md

 ---

 *This project demonstrates early adoption of HTML5 and CSS3 techniques that would later become standard practices in front-end development.
-Visit my [full portfolio](https://github.com/ptingiris/pam-tingiris-portfolio.git) for a detailed analysis of this project and my more current work.*
+Visit [pam-tingiris-portfolio](https://github.com/ptingiris/pam-tingiris-portfolio.git) for a detailed analysis of this project and my current work.*